 Philippe never lets a day pass without spending at least 30 minutes reading about a new skill, insight or strategy.
 His current reading?
-La Stratégie de la Libellule (The Strategy of the Dragonfly) by his executive chef Thierry Marx, in which the gifted humanist compares his life and kitchen management style to combat sports.
+La Stratégie de la Libellule (The Strategy of the Dragonfly) by Mandarin Oriental Hotel Paris Executive Chef Thierry Marx, in which the gifted humanist compares his life and kitchen management style to combat sports.

 Creating mindful leadership